Trunkie-251/Reymaland-lore-cache/Lore/MAJOR RACES/SZZARA_ Warriors and Hedonists/Szzara.md

 ### Description:

-A race of reptillian humanoids originating from earth
+A race of reptillian humanoids originating from earth...

-Conan and his armies defeated the Szzara long ago in the *Hyborian Age*, wiping the Szzara off from the face of hypoborea, andforcing the Szzara into hiding through the use of bizarre, alien sorcery to hide amongst mankind's civilizations.
+Conan and his armies defeated the Szzara long ago in the *Hyborian Age*, wiping the Szzara off from the face of hypoborea, andforcing the Szzara into hiding through the use of bizarre alien biotech to hide amongst mankind's civilizations.

 Before the Cataclysm, Szzara Matriarchs had their claws sunk into almost the entirety of human civilization, their various 'clans' serving as the 'true' de-facto superpowers of earth.
 A shadow government of sorts.